validitylabs/HOPR-PL-Substrate/README.md

 In order to keep the on-chain transaction costs for opening and closing payment channels low, HOPR relies on a Substrate-based chain that is highly optimized to the specific purpose as opposed to general-purpose and more expensive smart contract platforms like Ethereum.
 In addition, upon launch of Polkadot, HOPR benefits from interoperability gains with other applications and infrastructure in the ecosystem.

+## What HOPR incentivizes

+The goal of the payment layer is to incentivise operations on the message layer.
+In order to do that, we specify those actions we want to pay nodes for:
+- **correct transformation** of packets such that the next downstream nodes is able to perform their transformations on the received packets
+- **delivery of the packet** to the next node and caching the packet for a small amount of time, e. g.
+2 hours, until the next downstream node is able to receive the packet.

+The only party who can prove this is the next downstream node by acknowledging the reception and the validity of the packet.
+For that reason, the sender prepares several secrets that are derivable by the nodes along the path while creating the whole packet.
+These secrets are then used to create a two-out-of-two secret sharing between every two adjacent nodes along the path.
+The sender then applies a one-way function on the second key share and embeds that value in the part of the packet that is visible to the first node.
+This allows the first node to check whether the derived value and the value which it is going to receive from the next downstream node are sufficient to reconstruct the secret that is embedded in the secret sharing.
+It also allows the first node to challenge the second node for sending back the desired secret share.
+In case the second node answers with an invalid acknowledgement, it gives the first node an evidence to prove towards the distributed ledger that the acknowledgement was invalid.

 ## Techniques

 Each hop possesses a key pair which is also used as an address of that node.
 Once a hop receives a packet, it multiplies the embedded curve point with its own private key and derives the Intermediate Keying Material (IKM).
 The nodes use that keying material to derive multiple keys that are necessary to process the packet.

 ## Elliptic-curve cryptography

 HOPR makes use of elliptic-curve cryptography whenever asymmetric key operations are necessary.
-Elliptic-curve cryptography (ECC) comes with the advantage of very short public keys in comparison to asymmetric cryptography over natural numbers.
+Elliptic-curve cryptography (ECC) comes with the advantage of very short public keys in comparison to previously used asymmetric cryptography over natural numbers.
 ECC also comes with the counterintuitive property that addition and multiplication are easy to compute whilst when given the points `P, G` finding a cofactor `a` such that `a * G = P` is most likely infeasible with current computers.
-The "division" problems therefore translates into the *discrete logarithm problem* on natural numbers.
+The "division" problem therefore translates into the *discrete logarithm problem* on natural numbers.

 ### Secret-sharing

 The sender of the packet uses the public keys to derive a secret sharing between every two adjacent nodes on the selected path.
-For simplicity, suppose that there are only three nodes involved: one sender, one relayer and one receiver.
+For simplicity, assume for the moment that there are only three nodes involved: one sender, one relayer and one receiver.

 As the sender knows the whole path, they know the IKMs of the relayer and the receiver.
 Each node is able to derive two different keys, *s_a* and *s_b*, for the secret sharing: *s_a* is derived when relaying a packet, *s_b* is used when generating an acknowledgement.

-Once the sender receives the packet, they compute the secret *s* as `s_a + s_b = s` where `+` denotes addition over a finite field.
+Once the sender receives the packet, they compute the secret *s* as `s_a + s_b = s` where `+` denotes addition over a finite field of the elliptic curve.
 When acting as a relayer, they receive *S* as well as *S_b = s_b \* G* from the sender and check that

 `s_a * G + S_b = s_a * G + s_b * G = (s_a + s_b) * G = S`